© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Enclosures near Damhead Wood, Whickham is a scheduled monument protected by Historic England under reference 1005913.
 View the official record →

-Enclosures near Damhead Wood, Whickham is a prehistoric monument consisting of a series of earthwork enclosures located in County Durham.
+Enclosures near Damhead Wood, Whickham is a prehistoric or early historic field system comprising a series of linear earthworks and enclosed areas in the Durham landscape.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005913.

 Enclosures near Damhead Wood, Whickham is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005913.